dotSlashJack/covid-risk-meter/README.md

 ### Changelog

+v 1.2
+- Added GUI support for users who do not want to use command line arguments
+- Predictive tool framework added, but it is NOT the most recent version

 v 1.1
 - The calculation for the risk assessments was updated and uses a mean in stead of slopes and cutoffs were changed accordingly
 - A new file was added to allow users to run the code locally

 ### Contact

-There is a contact for at the bottom of the website, tmrpa.org/covid-wc, that you can use to ask questions or submit recommendations.
+There is a contact for at the bottom of the website, covidriskmeter.org, that you can use to ask questions or submit recommendations.
+You can also reach out to <a href="https://jackhester.com/contact.html">Jack Hester</a>, the main creator of this code.

 ### Additional notes

 We are making this code open source to help stakeholders and researchers understand our metrics and perform their own calculations.
 Please note that we do not provide any guarantees about the code or its performance.
 Please note that some of the code is only partially implemented at this time (such as Plotter).